Creative Industries USA

 The onrush of technology has been a driving factor in the gradual development of a “two-tier” labor market in which those at the bottom lack the education and the professional/technical skills of those at the top and, more and more, fail to get comparable pay raises, health insurance coverage, and other benefits.
 But the globalization of trade, and especially the rise of low-wage producers such as China, has put additional downward pressure on wages and upward pressure on the return to capital.
 Since 1975, practically all the gains in household income have gone to the top 20% of households.
 Since 1996, dividends and capital gains have grown faster than wages or any other category of after-tax income.

-Imported oil accounts for nearly 55% of US consumption and oil has a major impact on the overall health of the economy.
+Imported oil accounts for more than 50% of US consumption and oil has a major impact on the overall health of the economy.
 Crude oil prices doubled between 2001 and 2006, the year home prices peaked; higher gasoline prices ate into consumers’ budgets and many individuals fell behind in their mortgage payments.
 Oil prices climbed another 50% between 2006 and 2008, and bank foreclosures more than doubled in the same period.
 Besides dampening the housing market, soaring oil prices caused a drop in the value of the dollar and a deterioration in the US merchandise trade deficit, which peaked at $840 billion in 2008.
 Because the US economy is energy-intensive, falling oil prices since 2013 have alleviated many of the problems the earlier increases had created.

 The sub-prime mortgage crisis, falling home prices, investment bank failures, tight credit, and the global economic downturn pushed the US into a recession by mid-2008.
-GDP contracted until the third quarter of 2009, making this the deepest and longest downturn since the Great Depression.
-To help stabilize financial markets, the US Congress established a $700 billion Troubled Asset Relief Program (TARP) in October 2008.
+GDP contracted until the third quarter of 2009, the deepest and longest downturn since the Great Depression.
+To help stabilize financial markets, the US Congress established a $700 billion Troubled Asset Relief Program in October 2008.
 The government used some of these funds to purchase equity in US banks and industrial corporations, much of which had been returned to the government by early 2011.
-In January 2009, Congress passed and President Barack OBAMA signed a bill providing an additional $787 billion fiscal stimulus to be used over 10 years – two-thirds on additional spending and one-third on tax cuts – to create jobs and to help the economy recover.
+In January 2009, Congress passed and former President Barack OBAMA signed a bill providing an additional $787 billion fiscal stimulus to be used over 10 years – two-thirds on additional spending and one-third on tax cuts – to create jobs and to help the economy recover.
 In 2010 and 2011, the federal budget deficit reached nearly 9% of GDP.
 In 2012, the Federal Government reduced the growth of spending and the deficit shrank to 7.6% of GDP.
 US revenues from taxes and other sources are lower, as a percentage of GDP, than those of most other countries.

-In March 2010, President OBAMA signed into law the Patient Protection and Affordable Care Act, a health insurance reform that was designed to extend coverage to an additional 32 million Americans by 2016, through private health insurance for the general population and Medicaid for the impoverished.
+In March 2010, former President OBAMA signed into law the Patient Protection and Affordable Care Act (ACA), a health insurance reform that was designed to extend coverage to an additional 32 million Americans by 2016, through private health insurance for the general population and Medicaid for the impoverished.
 Total spending on healthcare – public plus private – rose from 9.0% of GDP in 1980 to 17.9% in 2010.

-In July 2010, the president signed the DODD-FRANK Wall Street Reform and Consumer Protection Act, a law designed to promote financial stability by protecting consumers from financial abuses, ending taxpayer bailouts of financial firms, dealing with troubled banks that are “too big to fail,” and improving accountability and transparency in the financial system – in particular, by requiring certain financial derivatives to be traded in markets that are subject to government regulation and oversight.
+In July 2010, the former president signed the DODD-FRANK Wall Street Reform and Consumer Protection Act, a law designed to promote financial stability by protecting consumers from financial abuses, ending taxpayer bailouts of financial firms, dealing with troubled banks that are “too big to fail,” and improving accountability and transparency in the financial system – in particular, by requiring certain financial derivatives to be traded in markets that are subject to government regulation and oversight.

 North America | Creative Industries